Bankhart Repair Surgeon

 Patients are advised to apply ice to the incision site and take pain medication prescribed by Dr. Provencher to help alleviate pain and swelling.
 A physical therapy rehabilitation program will begin immediately following a Bankart repair and typically continues for 8 weeks, or when the repaired shoulder regains full strength and function.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.

-If you suffer from chronic shoulder instability and would like more information on an arthroscopic Bankart repair (open capsulolabral reconstruction), please contact the Vail, Aspen and Denver, Colorado orthopedic office of shoulder surgeon Dr. Matthew Provencher.
+If you suffer from chronic shoulder instability and would like more information on an arthroscopic Bankart repair (open capsulolabral reconstruction), please contact the orthopedic office of Dr. Matthew Provencher, shoulder surgeon serving patients in Vail, Aspen and the Denver, Colorado area.